-Omitting a value for a column that cannot be NULL is the same as assigning it the value NULL:
+Omitting a value for a column that cannot be \mathtt{NULL} is the same as assigning it the value \mathtt{NULL} :

 '''

 INSERT INTO DEPARTMENTS (

 DEPARTMENT_NAME, MANAGER_ID, LOCATION_ID

 )

 VALUES ('Sales', 200, 1700);

+Result: INSERT INTO DEPARTMENTS (

+ERROR at line 1:

+ORA-01400: cannot insert NULL into ("HR"."DEPARTMENTS"."DEPARTMENT_ID")

 '''

-INSERT INTO DEPARTMENTS (

-ERROR at line 1: ORA-01400: cannot insert NULL into ("HR"."DEPARTMENTS"."DEPARTMENT_ID")

-You can prevent the preceding error by giving DEPARTMENT_ID a non-NULL default value.
-For more information, see Section 10.5, "When to Use Default Column Values."
+You can prevent the preceding error by giving DEPARTMENT ID a non-NULL default value.

 You can combine NOT NULL constraints with other constraints to further restrict the values allowed in specific columns.
 For example, the combination of NOT NULL and UNIQUE constraints forces the input of values in the UNIQUE key, eliminating the possibility that data in a new conflicts with data in an existing row.
-For more information, see "UNIQUE and NOT NULL Constraints on the Foreign Key" on page 10-11.